 10 Tofta Viking Village

 For those who like Vikings, Tofta Viking Village is a huge draw.
 Construction of the village, which is 20 kilometers from Visby, started in 1989 and it's been under constant development ever since.
 Apart from historical events from Viking times and the Middle Ages a range of activities brings visitors into the world of the Vikings.
-Try some axe throwing, handicrafts, sports, and games.
-In the evening, visitors can dress up as Vikings and join in a Viking feast.
+Try some axe throwing, sports, games, and handicrafts.
+For dinner, visitors can dress up in Viking costumes and enjoy a Viking feast.

 Hours: Seasonal Opening